velinovjovan/codeforces-problems/README.md

 ---

-## 🧠 About

-This repository serves as a record of my progress and practice on Codeforces.
-Problems are solved across different difficulty levels, focusing on improving problem-solving skills, algorithmic thinking, and speed.

----

 ## 📈 Goals

-* Solve at least 800 problems by the end of the year.
 * Solve a total of 2000 problems.
 * Practice regularly with a focus on Div 2 C/D level problems.
 * Strengthen mastery of data structures and algorithms.